bytecodeio/dashboard-summarization/README.md

 ### 2. Google Cloud OAuth Setup for Vertex AI

-To enable direct authentication with Vertex AI, you need to set up OAuth credentials in Google Cloud:
+To enable authentication with Vertex AI (required for both shared and standalone backends), you need to set up OAuth credentials in Google Cloud:

+> **Note**: If using the shared explore-assistant backend, you can reuse the existing OAuth configuration from that deployment.

 1. **Create or Select a Google Cloud Project**
    - Go to the [Google Cloud Console](https://console.cloud.google.com/)
-   - Create a new project or select an existing one where you plan to use Vertex AI
+   - Use the same project as your explore-assistant (for shared backend) or create a new project for standalone deployment

 2. **Enable Required APIs**
    - Navigate to "APIs & Services" > "Library"